 We endeavour to foster an exciting environment at all levels in order to stimulate curiosity and interest in the Sciences.
-Biology, Chemistry and Physics are taught separately by a subject specialist.
+Biology, Chemistry and Physics are taught separately by a subject specialist at KS4.
 These individual Science subjects are taught in purpose-built, well equipped laboratories in small groups; the department also has laptop computers and data logging equipment for the use by the pupils.

 We deliver a teaching and learning scheme which provides well designed studies of exploratory and investigative Science, and gives a valuable educational experience to all pupils.
 This provides opportunities for candidates to:

 - acquire a systematic body of scientific knowledge and develop an understanding of Science including its strengths and limitations

 - develop an understanding of the nature of scientific ideas and activities and the basis for scientific claims.

 In Years 7 and 8, the pupils study a compressed KS3 curriculum and are taught three hours per fortnight in both subjects-natural science and physical science.
 The work is practical experiment based and pupils have the opportunity of attending a weekly Science club.